lmbxmu/1xN/README.md

 # 1×N Block Pattern for Network Sparsity

 This is Pytorch re-implementation of "1×N Block Pattern for Network Sparsity".
-A formal project will be released soon subject to the authority of Alibaba Group.
+A more formal project will be released as soon as we are given the authority from Alibaba Group.

-## 1） Framework
+## 1) 1xN Block Sparsity

 <div align=center><img src="comparison.jpg" height = "60%" width = "70%"/></div>